 - A permanent resident in British Columbia.
 Applicants must be prepared to provide supporting documents.

-- B.C. residents should carry B.C.
+B.C. residents should carry B.C.
 Medical, B.C. driver’s licence/ID and, if they have student loans, they should be issued by British Columbia.
 Students also must intend to return to B.C. when their studies are completed to be considered a B.C. resident.

 All interested applicants should review the program guidelines for further information about what is eligible for funding.